michaelfranzl/captain-hook/README.md

 Features of my library:

+* No dependencies.
 * Only ~100 lines of code.
+* Only ~1800 bytes minified.
+* Works in browsers and in Node.js.
+* ES6 source.
+* Minified ES5 distribution file with source map.
+* Includes tests.
 * Attribute/method names are explicitly configurable.
-* Returns optional return values from event handlers as an array to the emitter
+* Returns to the emitter optional return values from event handlers as an array
-* When adding event handlers, a supplied option object allows...
+* When adding event handlers, a supplied option object allows
    * sorting the handler according to given priority,
    * setting the `this` context of the handler,
    * setting of a tag/label of the handler.
 * Event handlers can only be removed when their tag is known.
+Prevents interaction between external plugin code.
-* Private storage of event handlers and their options if needed.
+* The storage object for event handlers and their options can be privately scoped if needed.
+This is to ensure that external plugins cannot remove or inspect each other's event handlers.
-* Flexible use of the mix-in: add it to prototypes or to instances (see below).
+* Flexible use: add the mix-in to prototypes or to instances (see below).

+### Development and building

+Install development dependencies (only needed to build the ES5/UMD versions):

+    npm install

+To generate an UMD module that works in browsers and Node.js:

+    npm run prepare

+Run tests on the UMD module:

+    npm test

 ### How to apply the mix-in

-If your environment imports ES6 modules, load `captain-hook.js`, otherwise load the Universal Module Definition (UMD) variant `captain-hook.umd.js`.
+If your environment can import ES6 modules directly, load `captain-hook.js`, otherwise load the Universal Module Definition (UMD) variant `dist/captain-hook.umd.min.js`.

 The default export of the module is a factory function (see `CaptainHook()` in the API section).